cfwprpht/bin2js/ReadMe.md

  Binary 2 JavaScript
 ==============================

+* Fixed a bug on the bin convertion routine.

 A simple tool to convert a binary file which will be mostly a payload, to a unsigned integer 32 Array, embeded into a JavaScript function call.
 The application is ready to use for the PS4 OpenSource Hacking Community.